dino115/data_maps/README.md

 - **Converter: map**
   A simple value mapping.
 Maps are converted to a `HashWithIndifferentAccess`.
-  Works with flat values, hashes and arrays.
+  Works with scalar values, hashes and arrays.
   For arrays and hashes it returns nil if the value is not in the mapping.
-For flat values it returns the original data.
+For scalar values it returns the original data.

   ```ruby
   apply: :map,